djangocon/2023.djangocon.us/_posts/2023-06-16-childcare-lactation.md

 # Are you a working parent?
 Are you a nursing parent?
 We want you to attend DjangoCon US!

-## Inclusion in the DjangoCon US space matters!

-## We want you to know we can help!
+## Inclusion for working parents in the DjangoCon US space matters and we want you to know we can help!

 We can assist in connecting you with a local daycare facility, and we will reimburse any child care expenses up to $150 per day.